upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

-The API is designed to provide a user-friendly interface to connect a modeled electric energy grid with a wide range of classic control methods like shown in the figure below.
+The API is designed to provide a user-friendly interface to connect a modeled electric energy grid with a wide range of classical control methods like shown in the figure below.

 ![\label{fig:jeg}](OverviewJEG.png)
 _Fig.
 2:  Overview of the functionality and interconnections of the JEG framework._

-Already provided classic controllers like linear feedback control methods can be used out of the box or be extended by model predictive control techniques.
+Already provided are classic controllers (i.e. industry standard contollers) like linear feedback Proportional Integral (PI) in the Direct-Quadrature-Zero (DQ0) rotating reference frame.
+These control methods can be used out of the box.
 Many basic auxiliary functionalities for the essential operation of electric power grids are provided by JEG such as coordinate transformations for basic controller classes, data logging, and phase-locked loops for frequency and phase angle extraction.